mikeybanez/react-quiz-maker/README.md

 My file organization structure currently puts globally reusable components (such as `<TextInput>`) into `src/components`; however, components specific to a Page, even if repeatedly used in that page, should belong to `src/pages/SpecificPage`.

 Until such time as we detect performance issues by profiling the app, we do not prematurely need to optimize the app with `useCallback()` or memoization of components.

+## External State (API)

+We're using Tanstack query to help handle external state.
+It's important to note that to promote reusability of the same query across the app, we're making our own custom hooks under `src/hooks` to minimize repetition of code and to ensure we're avoiding typos with the query key.

+## Further notes for potential future improvement

+Some features are not included in this repository as they are not explicitly mentioned in the specifications.

+- Quiz Builder currently does not support reordering of drafted questions.
+- Quiz Builder can potentially have locally saved state (such as through `LocalStorage` or `IndexedDB`) to help users incrementally create large quizzes across several browser sessions, or to avoid losing work when accidentally closing the browser tab.
+- There is currently no way to update quizzes and questions that have already been submitted to the Quiz Builder, as this was not specified in the docs.
+However, the backend APIs appear to already support PATCH endpoints for these.

 ### ALL OF README BELOW WAS GENERATED FROM VITE'S INITIALIZATION